Create AWS QuickSight Folders

 Folder Structure & Hierarchy

-How do I organize folders in a hierarchy?
+How do I create a folder hierarchy?

 Permissions & Access Control